-How To Start a Blog in 5 EASY Steps – [Updated for 2021]
+How To Start a Blog: Easy-to-Follow Steps [Updated for 2021]

 → a Comprehensive Step-by-Step Guide for Beginners ←

-The popularity of starting your own blog has gone viral – it’s more popular than ever, to start a blog, monetize it for making money, as a good side income – OR, maybe even a thriving online business.
+You too can start your very own blog – and, monetize it for making money, as a good side income – OR, maybe even a thriving online business.

-How to Start a Blog (and Make Money) in 5 Easy Steps:
+How to Start a Blog (and Make Money) in Easy-to-Follow Steps

-- Find Your Blog’s Domain Name – this will be the name of your blog
+- Find an available domain name (this will be the name of your blog)

 I’m here to show you that you can start, and have a successful blog on virtually any topic.